 To make this process as easy as possible, open up the Matched Betting Calculator from your OddsMonkey account.
 Enter the details of the bet like this:

-OddsMonkey Matched Betting calculator with the Stake, Back odds, Lay odds and Commission entered.
+OddsMonkey Matched Betting calculator with the bet type, Stake, Back odds, Lay odds and Commission entered.

 In case you’re wondering, the “Lay Commission” is just the commission % Betfair charges on profits.
 For new accounts it’s 5%.